 In all these very different productions, Ultima Vez nevertheless remains true to its own movement idiom.
 Tension, conflict, body versus mind, risks and impulses.
 Physicality, passion, intuition, instinct.
 These are essential elements that will always be part of Vandekeybus’ work.
 But on each occasion they are given a completely different appearance.

 This variety is made possible partly through collaboration with dancers, circus performers, actors, musicians and other artists from a whole range of disciplines.
 Music and sound have naturally become the common thread running through his work.
 Peter Vermeersch, Thierry De Mey, David Byrne, Marc Ribot, Eavesdropper, David Eugene Edwards, Daan, Arno, Charo Calvo, Mauro Pawlowski, Roland Van Campenhout and Elko Blijweert have all composed music for his shows.
 As a general rule, their compositions are written during the rehearsal stage so that the show and the music develop symbiotically.
 However, photography and the lyrics and lines are equally important.
 In booty Looting, Danny Willems took photos – he walked around the stage among the performers, his eye to the lens, and presented his photos live.
-The writer Peter Verhelst has worked on scripts for Vandekeybus four times (Scratching the Inner Fields, Blush, Sonic Boom and nieuwZwart) and Vandekeybus used Jan Decorte’s adaptation of Oedipus, for Bêt noir, no less than three times before he had finally finished with this text.
+The writer Peter Verhelst has worked on scripts for Vandekeybus four times (Scratching the Inner Fields, Blush, Sonic Boom and nieuwZwart) and Vandekeybus used Jan Decorte’s adaptation of Oedipus, for Bêt noir, no less than three times before he was finally finished with this text.

 In December 2012 Vandekeybus received the Keizer Karel prize from the Province of East Flanders.
 This prize is awarded every three years to an artist as a mark of his exceptional talent in the field of art and culture, his commitment and his work with younger generations.
 One year later Wim Vandekeybus and Ultima Vez became the 6th laureate of the Evens Arts Prize.
 They receive the Prize for their important contribution to European contemporary dance, for their multidisciplinary work and for their social and cultural commitment.